awsdocs/amazon-gamelift-developer-guide/doc_source/vpc-peering.md

 **Get the VPC ID for your non\-GameLift AWS resources\.**

    If you haven’t already created a VPC for these resources, do so now \(see [Getting Started with Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/getting-started-ipv4.html)\)\.
-Be sure that the VPC is in the same region as where you plan to create your new fleet\.
-When creating the VPC, use the credentials for the account that manages your non\-GameLift resources\.
+Be sure that you create the new VPC in the same region where you plan to create your new fleet\.
+If your non\-GameLift resources are managed under a different AWS account or user/user group than the one you use with GameLift, you'll need to use these account credentials when requesting authorization in the next step\.

-   Once you have created a VPC, you can find the VPC ID by signing into the [AWS Management Console](https://console.aws.amazon.com/) for Amazon VPC and viewing your VPCs\.
+   Once you have created a VPC, you can locate the VPC ID in Amazon VPC console by viewing your VPCs\.

 1.

 **Authorize a VPC peering with non\-GameLift resources\.**

-   When GameLift creates the new fleet and VPC, it also sends a request to peer with the VPC for your non\-GameLift resources\.
+   When GameLift creates the new fleet and a corresponding VPC, it also sends a request to peer with the VPC for your non\-GameLift resources\.
 You need to pre\-authorize that request\.
 This step updates the security group for your VPC\.

-   Using the account that manages your non\-GameLift resources, call the GameLift service API [ CreateVpcPeeringAuthorization\(\)](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreateVpcPeeringAuthorization.html) or use the AWS CLI command `create-vpc-peering-authorization`\.
+   Using the account credentials that manage your non\-GameLift resources, call the GameLift service API [ CreateVpcPeeringAuthorization\(\)](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreateVpcPeeringAuthorization.html) or use the AWS CLI command `create-vpc-peering-authorization`\.
 Identify the following information:
    + Peer VPC ID – ID of the VPC with your non\-GameLift resources\.
-   + GameLift AWS account ID – ID for the account that you use to manage your GameLift fleet\.
+   + GameLift AWS account ID – ID of the account that you use to manage your GameLift fleet\.

    Once you’ve authorized a VPC peering, the authorization remains valid for 24 hours unless revoked\.
 You can manage your VPC peering authorizations using the following operations:
    + [DescribeVpcPeeringAuthorizations\(\)](https://docs.aws.amazon.com/gamelift/latest/apireference/API_DescribeVpcPeeringAuthorizations.html) \(AWS CLI `describe-vpc-peering-authorizations`\)\.